 The Nursing and Allied Health department at Spoon River College offers many opportunities for a rewarding career in the nursing field.
 The SRC Nursing program features an option of completing a practical nursing certificate at the end of the first year, affording the individual eligibility to take the Practical Nursing licensing examination.
 Students may continue to the second year of the program, and after completion, are eligible to receive an Associate Degree in Nursing (ADN) and to write the NCLEX-RN examination for licensure.
 The curriculum for this program has been developed to meet the licensing requirements for the state of Illinois.
 It has not been determined whether licensing requirements for any other state will be met.
+Links to the requirements for each state can be found at the National Council for States Boards of Nursing (NCSBN).
 The College also offers a Nursing Assistant course that is designed to prepare individuals for entry-level positions in the health care field.

 Certificates and Degrees